DataFire/Integrations/integrations/generated/slack/README.md

 #### Input
 * input `object`
+  * inclusive `boolean`: Include messages with latest or oldest timestamp in results only when either timestamp is specified.
   * cursor `string`: Paginate through collections of data by setting the `cursor` parameter to a `next_cursor` attribute returned by a previous request's `response_metadata`.
 Default value fetches the first "page" of the collection.
 See [pagination](/docs/pagination) for more detail.
   * token `string`: Authentication token.
 Requires scope: `conversations:history`
   * limit `integer`: The maximum number of items to return.
 Fewer than the requested number of items may be returned, even if the end of the users list hasn't been reached.